-Have you ever felt something wet in your underwear and rushed to the bathroom thinking it was your period only to find a clear or white fluid has appeared?
-If you have a uterus, you have likely experienced a little something called cervical mucus (a.k.a. benign discharge).
-This gel-like fluid may seem unimportant albeit annoying but it provides more information than you may think!
+If you have a uterus, you have likely experienced a little something called cervical mucus (a.k.a. benign discharge) which shows up as vaginal discharge.
+This fluid may seem unimportant and maybe annoying but it provides more information than you may think!

 What is vaginal discharge?

-Dr. Yen, CEO and co-founder of Pandia Health, defines vaginal discharge as anything that comes out of your vagina in a liquid form.
-Essentially, it is fluid and cells from the vagina that can be white and sticky or clear and watery; sometimes there is an odor.
+Dr. Sophia Yen, CEO and co-founder of Pandia Health agrees that vaginal discharge is anything that comes out of your vagina in a liquid form.
+Essentially, it is fluid and cells from the vagina that can be white, sticky, clear, or watery; sometimes there is an odor.
 It can be no big deal (benign) or a sign of infection.
 Infected discharge would be itchy, green, yellow, chunky white, and/or have a bad odor.

 What is cervical mucus?

-Most benign discharge is cervical mucus, which is a fluid that comes from the cervix, or neck of the uterus.
-More specifically, it is produced by the cervical canal as a result of rising estrogen, the female sex hormone.
+The most benign discharge is cervical mucus, which is a fluid that comes from the cervix = the bottom of the uterus.
+More specifically, it is produced by the cervical canal as a result of rising estrogen, a sex hormone.